List of Alex Rider characters: Razim

 Razim, whose name used to be Abdul-Aziz Al-Rahim, is the main antagonist in Scorpia Rising.
 He is a former member of Saddam Hussein's secret police, the Mukharabat and an ex al-Qaeda terrorist after abandoning Iraq right before its invasion.
 He then left al-Qaeda after killing his superior when it was suggested that he become a suicide bomber, as he had no interest in dying for a cause he never believed in, and only joined the group because he enjoyed planning acts of terrorism.
 He is a new member of Scorpia and a complete sociopath.
 This is shown when he was mentioned to have strangled his own pet dog just to see how he feels and when he had turned his entire family in for execution to Saddam Hussein's secret police.
-He wants to create a measurement of pain with a unit called the "Razim".
-Razim was chosen by Zeljan Kurst to run operation "Horseman", to deliver the Elgin marbles to Greece.
+He wants to create a measurement of pain with a quantifiable unit called the "Razim".
+Razim was chosen by Zeljan Kurst to run operation "Horseman", to deliver the Elgin Marbles to Greece.
 His plan was to plant a trail that would lead MI6 to a school in Cairo, have Alex sent to spy there, and then kill him after Alex's 'clone' Julius Grief – in fact a clone of Doctor Hugo Grief who was given plastic surgery to resemble Alex – had assassinated the anti-British American Secretary of State during a visit to Cairo.
 Afterward, he intended to blackmail London with evidence of them recruiting Alex – he arranged the assassination because otherwise MI6 might have been willing to go public as all of Alex's past assignments involved him saving thousands of innocent people and were hence essentially commendable – thus forcing them to return the Elgin Marbles.
 After Alex (Pretending to be Grief) opens the doors to Razim's fort to let the secret services in, Razim suddenly feels all the emotions he never felt before: grief, despair, anger.
 Razim is eventually killed in a fight with Alex by falling into a large pile of salt, which drags him in like quicksand and eventually penetrates his skin, causing a reaction similar to that of a snail.

 His lack of emotion is very similar to Viktor Zokas/Renard from the James Bond movie The World Is Not Enough.
-Moreover, his manner of death echoes what happened to Dr Julius No in the novel Dr. No.
+Moreover, his manner of death echoes what happened to Dr Julius No in the novel Dr. No. He is referred to by name in the series as a member of Scorpia, but his voice actor is not credited.